NoahNim/eventsonly/README.md

 # Events Only

 ## About
 Events Only is a fullstack web application for creating, viewing, and commenting on upcoming events.
-The live server is hosted here: https://events-only.herokuapp.com/events.
+The live site is hosted here: https://events-only.herokuapp.com/events.
 It uses React and NodeJS/Express to accomplsh this goal.

 ## At a Glance